unist-util-visit-parents

 of the visitor when possible.
 Instead of walking a tree multiple times

-s, walk it once without a test, and use
+with different tests, walk it once without a test, and use

 unist-util-is